 top of page

-ADHD Executive Dysfunction Therapy for Navigating Narcissistic Relationships
+How ADHD Executive Dysfunction Shows Up in Narcissistic Relationships

-When narcissistic behaviors show up in family dynamics or close relationships, they can create profound confusion and self-doubt—especially for those managing ADHD executive dysfunction.
+When narcissistic patterns show up in close relationships or family dynamics, they can create deep confusion and self-doubt.

-At Tune in Therapy, we understand that ADHD can make it harder to trust your perceptions when someone is actively distorting reality.
-Naming these manipulation patterns helps you step out of blame and into clarity.
+At Tune in Therapy, we often see how ADHD can make it harder to trust your own perceptions — especially when someone is actively distorting reality.

 Common Narcissistic Tactics to Recognize

-Gaslighting → Twisting reality so you doubt your memory or feelings—particularly harmful when ADHD executive dysfunction already affects working memory.
+Twisting reality so you start to doubt your memory, perception, or feelings.
+This can be especially destabilixing when ADHD executive dysfunction already impacts working memory.

-Triangulation → Involving a third person to create pressure, confusion, or conflict between you and others.
+Pulling a third person into the dynamic to create pressure, confusion, or conflict.

-Blame-Shifting → Making you feel responsible for their mistakes, behavior, or emotions.
+Making you feel responsible for their actions, reactions, or emotional state.

-Love-Bombing → Overwhelming you with excessive attention and affection, then suddenly pulling away to create instability.
+Overwhelming you with attention or affection, then pulling away to create instability and dependence.

 Strategies You Can Try Today